 |Energy Costs ($)

-Production increase aside, energy consumption could be reduced 86 per cent and costs by 57 per cent after implementing pumping and irrigation upgrades.
-Should the site install the 7kW solar system an additional 7,091kWh could be generated on site, offsetting the pumps energy use.
-With an additional 6.5t/CO2-e removed per annum the site could become Carbon neutral.
+Production increase aside, energy consumption could be reduced 87% and costs by 57% after implementing pumping and irrigation upgrades.
+Should the site install the 7kW solar system an additional 7,091kWh could be generated onsite, offsetting the pumps energy use and almost all carbon emissions associated.

 An energy audit is a great way for a business to cut costs and boost productivity.
 Find out about what’s involved in an energy audit HERE and subscribe to our bi-monthly energy e-news HERE.